 The international community has also adopted a number of agreements that address non-nuclear weapons.
 The CFE Treaty and Open Skies Treaty sought to stabilize the conventional balance in Europe in the waning years of the Cold War.
 Other arrangements seek to slow the spread of technologies that nations could use to develop advanced conventional weapons.
 The Chemical Weapons and Biological Weapons Conventions sought to eliminate both of these types of weapons completely.

-This report replaces CRS Report RL30033.
-It will be updated annually, or as needed.
+This report will be updated annually, or as needed.

 Contents